mageplaza/magento-2-instagram-feed/README.md

 ![Magento 2 Instagram Feed Widget](https://i.imgur.com/SMuVbVs.png)

 ### Sorting image function
-One of the most noticeable functions of Instagram Feed is that the store owner can quickly sort the photos from Instagram photo library, based on specific criteria, which are:
+One of the most noticeable functions of [Magento 2 Instagram Feed](https://marketplace.magento.com/mageplaza-module-instagram-feed.html) is that the store owner can quickly sort the photos from Instagram photo library, based on specific criteria, which are:

 - Most recent images
 - Most liked images